-Steroid nasal sprays
+Steroid nasal sprays contain a corticosteroid.

-Steroid nasal sprays apply a corticosteroid directly into the nose to treat nasal allergy symptoms such as sneezing and a runny nose.
+Steroid nasal sprays apply a corticosteroid directly into the nose to treat nasal allergy symptoms, such as sneezing and a runny nose.

-Some types of corticosteroids may slow growth in children, especially if used for a long time.
-A study in The Journal of Allergy and Clinical Immunology found a small reduction in growth in children who used a particular type of nasal spray that contained a type of corticosteroid called fluticasone furoate.
+A study published in The Journal of Allergy and Clinical Immunology found a small reduction in growth in children who used a particular type of nasal spray that contained a type of corticosteroid called fluticasone furoate.

-Steroid nasal sprays are commonly available in stores, although some may require a doctor's prescription.
+Steroid nasal sprays are commonly available in stores, but some may need a doctor's prescription.

 Are steroid nasal sprays addictive?